 Strategies to Raise Capital

-For entrepreneurs and nonprofit organizations – we help you raise capital without sacrificing control
+We help you raise capital without sacrificing control.

 Take our quiz!

 If you can answer yes to most of these questions, you are likely to benefit from CEC’s services!

 - Is your business something that might excite potential investors or appeal to a particular affinity group?
 For example, do you find that your customers love you and want to be your fan on Facebook?
 Are you invited to speak about your business at conferences?
 Do people get excited when talking about your business model?

 - Does your team have a reputation for integrity and honesty?
 Is your past free of any “red flags” that might make people think twice about investing in your business?